 We focused on the impacts of AMR beyond the interests of humankind’s wellbeing/survival.
 We identified during our theoretical research that humans would be far from the only ones to suffer from the development of antibiotic resistance, while they (we) are the ones contributing greatly to the spread of resistant bacteria.

 Our goal was to promote and engage other humans on the topic of AMR, while fostering matters for other species’ wellbeing.
 This shift of view point on the topic is also a way to see this anxiogenious future as a potential for humans to give more space and agency to other species’ interests.
-The idea is to reflect on how the interstate’s of the different being of the planet could be met, and what could be done from where we are now or where we will be soon.

 On this page, a citizen who chose to represent the entity 'Fauna' has the task to assess a policy previously proposed by another participant who was representing the interests of 'Homo Sapiens'.
 On the next page, the task will be to propose another policy, representing better the interests of fauna and other species.

 The website (now offline) used to propose an alternative democratic structure of policymaking.
-The goal of the tool is to engage citizens in imagining the future of AMR by co-creating future policies.
+The goal of the website is to engage citizens in imagining the future of AMR by co-creating future policies.
 These policies were collected on the digital platform, as an archive of different citizen perspectives, values, and knowledge regarding AMR and the future.

 The policy-making process was conceived at various steps of the project with participants from various background (mainly young international people living in Sweden).
 We also relied on our stakeholder’s knowledge on the topic to frame the pedagogical aspects of the website by conducting interviews and digital workshops with them.
 From this collaboration we could present on the website six initial ‘projections’, which are potential future situations that will be encountered in the future because of the development of AMR.